-Heidi E. Opinsky and her team of legal professionals will act quickly to obtain effective court intervention.
-Ms. Opinsky represents moderate to high net worth individuals who are getting a divorce, so she understands the myriad of complications that may arise in these cases.
+Heidi E. Opinsky and her team of Fairfield County legal professionals will act quickly to obtain effective court intervention.
+Ms. Opinsky represents moderate to high net worth individuals who are getting a divorce in Fairfield County, so she understands the myriad of complications that may arise in these cases.

-Consummate Divorce And Family Law Attorney Serving Connecticut And New York
+Consummate Divorce And Family Law Attorney Serving Fairfield County And New York

-Enforcement proceedings are an unfortunate necessity in many high net worth divorce cases.
-Attorney Heidi E. Opinsky reacts promptly to any type of violation.
+Enforcement actions are an unfortunate necessity in many high net worth divorce cases.
+Divorce Attorney Heidi E. Opinsky reacts promptly to any type of violation.

 Contact her today at 203-653-3542 to schedule a confidential consultation and discuss how she can help you.